1T/aws-centralized-logging/sizing.md

 72GB x 18 days x 2 replica x 1.45 overhead factor = 3.8 TB
 ```

-To support the new logging volume, we'll need 8 data nodes, which will give us 3.8 TB.
-To reduce the storage required, we can reduce the number of retention days to 14 days, resulting in 3.0 TB required.
+To support the new logging volume, we'll need 8 i3.large.elasticsearch data nodes, which will give us 3.8 TB.
+(We want to stay with i3.large.elasticsearch to utilize the reserved instances).
+To reduce the storage required and have some buffer, we can reduce the number of retention days to 14 days, resulting in 3.0 TB required.